Our Team

 Jayden, Research and Development Supervisor

-Jayden is a graduate from the University of Guelph with an undergraduate degree in Environmental Science.
-He is passionate about restoring and protecting some of Canada’s most fragile ecosystems which is showcased through his work here at IPCC as a returning crew member.
-His previously experience with the impacts of poor water quality on our aquatic ecosystems is highly valuable to our team.
-Jayden enjoys camping, hiking, and spending time outdoors.
+Jayden graduated from the University of Guelph in 2022, with an undergraduate degree in Environmental Science.
+He is passionate about restoring and protecting some of Canada’s most fragile ecosystems, including the use of novel technologies to assist with remediation projects.
+His previous experience with the impacts of poor water quality on our aquatic ecosystems is highly valuable to our team.
+Jayden enjoys gardening, hiking, and spending time outdoors when not controlling Phragmites.

 Ryan, Outreach and Urban Projects Supervisor